perun-network/bbs-plus-threshold-wallet/README.md

 **measurements** and **tests** are demonstrators and benchmarking for the procedure of threshold signing.

 ## Test
-To run the tests, use the following command.
+To run the tests, use the following command:

 ```
 go test -v ./...
 ```

 ## Benchmark
+To run the benchmarks, use the following command:

 ```
 go run .
 ```

 ## Related works
-This repository is part of a project researching the use case of Threshold BBS+ in Credential Issuance.
+This repository is part of a project researching the use case of Threshold BBS+ for decentralized (anonymous) credential issuance.

 [Threshold-Integrated-AF-GO](https://github.com/perun-network/aries-framework-go): A fork of Hyperledger Aries Framework Go with the integration of Threshold BBS+, see `pkg/client/vcwallet`.